UniquePete/DigitalConcepts/README.md

 organised and documented in due course.

 ## Arduino
-Most of the material here is the sketches and libraries used in the projects described on the project website identified above.
+Most of the material here comprises the sketches and libraries used in the projects described on the project website identified above.
 More details to follow.

 The one, essentially stand-alone [JavaScript] application/script here is the syntax highlighter.